Highlights

 Peisheng Qian received a BSc degree in computer science from the National University of Singapore in 2019.
 He is currently a Research Engineer at A*STAR’s Institute for Infocomm Research (I2R).
 His research interests include computer vision and deep learning.

-Ziyuan Zhao is currently a Senior Research Engineer at A*STAR’s Institute for Infocomm Research (I2R).
-Previously, he received an MTech degree at the National University of Singapore in 2019 and a BEng degree at Yunnan University, China, in 2017.
+Ziyuan Zhao is a Senior Research Engineer at the Institute for Infocomm Research (I2R), A*STAR.
+He received an MTech degree at the National University of Singapore (NUS) in 2019 and a BEng degree at Yunnan University, China, in 2017.
 His research interests are in the fields of deep learning, machine learning, medical imaging, bioinformatics, healthcare and artificial intelligence.

 This article was made for A*STAR Research by Wildtype Media Group